ChauHPham/ABCDetect-Skin-Lesion/README.md

 pip install -r requirements.txt
 ```

-Install PyTorch with the appropriate version for your system:
+You will also need to install PyTorch with the appropriate version for your system:

 ```bash
 # For CUDA support (if you have a compatible NVIDIA GPU)